tidyverse/purrr/tests/testthat/_snaps/map2.md

       map2("a", environment(), identity)
     Condition
       Error:
-      ! `.y` must be a vector, not an environment
+      ! `.y` must be a vector, not an environment.

 # map2 recycles inputs